JMa-2/PortaNet/README.md

 # *HARDWARE*
 ### Hardware General
-The design critical components consist of the [Espressif ESP32-C3FH4](https://www.espressif.com/en/products/socs/esp32-c3).
+The critical component consists of the [Espressif ESP32-C3FH4](https://www.espressif.com/en/products/socs/esp32-c3).
 The ESP32-C3FH4 microcontroller is a ESP32-C3 variant with 4MB internal flash.
 Simply buying the "normal" ESP32-C3 variant will not suffice due to the lack of internal flash.

 The design utilizes a 50 $\Omega$ impedance, 2.4 GHz wifi antenna.
 Antennas such as [this](https://www.amazon.com/gp/product/B07D1Z3W7T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [this](https://www.amazon.com/gp/product/B0991PKTDL/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) have worked successfully.
 There is an unused $\pi$-matching circuit that could aid in supporting other antennas.

 ### Hardware Tools
 KiCad v6 was utilized as the EDA tool.
-The KiCad project can be found in the [hardware directory.](hardware/kicad/PortaNet/) Additionally my [KiCad Library](http://192.168.1.19:3000/JMa/KiCad_Library) may contain needed symbols and footprints that the project references.
+The KiCad project can be found in the [hardware directory](hardware/kicad/PortaNet/).
+Additionally my [KiCad Library](http://192.168.1.19:3000/JMa/KiCad_Library) may contain needed symbols and footprints that the project references.

 ### Schematic
 The current schematic can be seen [here](hardware/kicad/PortaNet_SCH.pdf).

 On page 2 of the schematic, the only oddity worth explaining is the NC of C2.
 Having C2 installed results in the GPIO9 (pin 15) being pulled low.
-Resulting in firmware getting stuck in the bootloader.
+Resulting in the firmware getting stuck in the bootloader.

-On page 3 of the schematic, lives the unused $\pi$-matching circuit labeled the `Antenna` section.
+On page 3 of the schematic, lives the unused $\pi$-matching circuit labeled `Antenna`.
 If the $\pi$-matching circuit does not want to be used, then `L1` should be shorted with a 0 $\Omega$ resistor.

 On page 3 also lives the `Crystal` section.
-While the load capacitors are labeled 7pF, I have used 8pF caps with no issues thus far.
+While the load capacitors are labeled 7pF, 8pF caps work with no issues thus far.

 ### PCB Layout
 The board layout consists of 4 layers, with components on both the top and bottom layers.

-The layer structure consists of the top layer being a signal layer, the second and third layer being GND layers, and the bottom layer begin a PWR/signal layer.
+The layer structure consists of the top layer being a signal layer, the second and third layer being GND layers, and the bottom layer being a PWR/signal layer.
 The top layer or layer 1 of the board is structured to isolate noise sources from other hardware sections.
 The sub-circuits on the top layer are split into PWR/USB, microcontroller (uC), crystal (XTAL), and radio frequency (RF) sections.
 GND traces with vias surround the RF and XTAL sections of the top layer.

 ![PCB Layout](hardware/kicad/PortaNet_PcbLayers.png)
 ![Top Layer Routing](hardware/kicad/PortaNet_TopPCB.png)

 ### BOM
 The BOM can be found [here](hardware/kicad/PortaNet/PortaNet.csv).
 As well as a copy and paste is below.
-It is again important to note that the ESP32-C3 part purchased must be a part that contains internal flash.
+It is again important to note that **the ESP32-C3 part purchased must be a part that contains internal flash.**

 | Ref               | Qnty | Value            | Cmp name         | Footprint                                                       |
 |-------------------|------|------------------|------------------|-----------------------------------------------------------------|